 My favorite sauce is the Duff’s Hot Sauce with a little bit of melted butter.
 About 1 tablespoon of melted butter per 1/3 cup of Duff’s wing sauce, plus 1 teaspoon of salt.
 That’s enough for 2 dozen wings.

-Or like this, where I tossed the wings in a little bit of plain Duff’s sauce and some salt.
+Or just a little bit (2-3 tablespoons) of plain Duff’s hot sauce and some salt, like this:

 After tossing baked chicken wings in sauce or sauce and butter mix they will become less crispy.
 If you want optimal crispiness serve them with a wing sauce on the side.

 Update on March 9, 2017

 I stopped using a cooling rack as it’s a major pain in the back to clean it afterwards.
 I now bake directly on the baking sheet lined with foil and parchment paper.
 The difference is barely noticeable.
 The bottoms come out a little greasier, but also crispier due to contact with a hot baking sheet.